NGSolve/ngsPETSc/docs/src/PETScKSP/poisson.py.rst

    * - PETSc ILU
      - 166

-We can also use an Algebraic MultiGrid preconditioner, in particular, we will use PETSc own implementation of AMG.
+We can also use an algebraic multigrid preconditioner.
+In particular, we will use PETSc's own implementation of AMG, `GAMG`.
 We do this changing the flag :code:`"pc_type"` to :code:`"gamg"` ::

     solver = KrylovSolver(a, fes.FreeDofs(),